izzydharma/bluebird/README.md

 ### 6. Create routing for the about view:

-In urls.py of the main app
+In urls.py of the main app, writhe this code this code

 ```
 from django.urls import path